DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown/index.md

 At first, you learn to do something very basic—like writing a program that prints "Hello World!" to a console.
 It's a small win, but it's your first taste of what coding can do.

 Then, sooner or later, you get an opportunity to put that simple skill to work.
 Maybe it's a task from your boss, a class assignment, or a requirement in your personal project: printing a line of text to a console.
 When you get to do that task, your heart leaps with joy.
-You create a new branch, implement the solution, push it to the repo, and suddenly, everyone can see that little victory.
+You create a new branch, implement the solution, push it to the repo, and suddenly, everyone can see that little victory and you only turned to Google twice.
 In that moment, you feel like a real engineer.

 I remember feeling like I was on top of the world—at the summit of mount stupid—after learning about `if` statements.
 I thought, "Programming is just about writing a bunch of `if` statements to decide whether to do `x` or `y`."